abenezermulugeta9/store-management-microservice/Kubernetes cheatsheet.md

 # apply service type resource to the cluster, this service will target pods defined in the confguration
 kubectl apply -f svc.yml

+# apply everything in a folder, where k8s is the folder in this case
+kubectl apply -f .\k8s\

 # delete every resource configured in the deployment yml file
 kubectl delete -f deploy.yml